hashgraph/hedera-mirror-node/docs/design/custom-fees.md

 #### EntityRecordItemListener

 - Add a function `insertAssessedCustomFees()` to insert assessed custom fees in a transaction record
+- Add a function `insertCustomFees()` to insert custom fees in a transaction record
 - Update `insertTokenCreate` and `insertTokenUpdate` to insert a token's custom fees

 ## REST API